Fuseteam/dotfiles/README.md

 the youcompleteme plugin requires a few dependencies as noted [here](https://vimawesome.com/plugin/youcompleteme)

-<pre>git clone https://github.com/fuseteam/dotfiles .</pre> can in your home directory to fetch my dotfiles
+<pre>git clone https://github.com/fuseteam/dotfiles</pre> to fetch my dotfiles after you can move the files you want to use to your home directory
+the exp branch is a version without my .bash_aliases